f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 System Health
 =============

-VELOS also has a very robust **system health** utility where all the various hardware and software subsystems will first provide a high level health status, but then deeper detail can be gained on what is monitored via each subsystem.
+rSeries also has a very robust **system health** utility where all the various hardware and software subsystems will first provide a high level health status, but then deeper detail can be gained on what is monitored via each subsystem.

 ------------------------------